-My goal is to provide both beginner and expert users alike a single environment that approaches the simplicity of SimpleIDE or Arduino without sacrificing a single ounce of power or flexibility.
+My goal is to provide both novice and expert users alike a single environment that approaches the simplicity of SimpleIDE or Arduino without sacrificing a single ounce of power or flexibility.
 This is accomplished entirely with CMake and Python.
 An installation script is provided in Python that will set up your environment for you (including downloading dependencies) and CMake gives you a wonderfully easy way to build your binaries.
 If you are an Eclipse user, CMake provides a simple command that will generate an Eclipse project for you (no need for a special Propeller plugin!).
-When JetBrain's releases their new C++ IDE (CLion), it will support CMake out-of-the-box and PropWare will be ready for it (I am currently using the EAP version).
+JetBrains' new C++ IDE, (CLion), supports CMake out-of-the-box and is the recommended tool for use with PropWare applications.

 PropWare is developed by David Zemon.

 Code contributions can be made by either contacting David Zemon or forking the repository and creating a pull request.

 - Parallax forums